-The proposal application period for the 2022 HPCC Systems Intern Program is NOW OPEN
+The proposal application period for the 2022 HPCC Systems Intern Program is NOW CLOSED

 Every year, HPCC Systems publishes a list of projects which are designed to be completed by students during our summer intern program.
 These projects cover a wide range of areas from web interfaces, machine learning, JAVA programming, internet of things, compiler related projects and more.
 To apply, you need to submit a detailed project proposal showing how you plan to complete either one of our suggested projects on our list or submit a proposal outlining a project idea of your own that leverages HPCC Systems in some way.

 We do offer places on our intern program in advance of the final deadline date to students who submit an excellent proposal we know we want to accept.